dxw/dxw-members-only/readme.txt

 2. Activate the plugin
 3. Visit Settings > dxw Members Only to set:
     - Any URIs that should be viewable by non-logged-in users
-    - IPs that can view the site without logging in
+    - IP addresses that can view the site without logging in
     - Where to redirect visitors who are not logged in and try to view restricted content
     - Whether to automatically restrict access to uploads by default
     - A max age for the cache-control header that will be served to any users who try to access restricted content when not logged in